Leadership Inspired by the Wisdom of Nature

 The Masters of Professional Studies in Leadership for Sustainability is a practice-based program designed for diverse leaders across a wide array of fields and sectors.
 This program is rooted in leadership practices that are inspired by the wisdom of nature and challenge forces of domination and oppression.
-Offering an innovative blend of week-long residential intensives (taking place in Vermont, Durham N.C., and the Bay area in California), interactive online courses and coaching, this two-year program is anchored by an incredible network of faculty and professional affiliates.
+Offering an innovative blend of week-long learning intensives, interactive online courses and coaching, this two-year program is anchored by an incredible network of faculty and professional affiliates.
 At its heart is the dedication to cultivate a non-extractive, reciprocal and solidarity-based learning ecosystem rooted in love and relationship.

 The Leadership for Sustainability program is grounded in the belief that the changes we create in the world are reflective of the changes and conditions we cultivate in ourselves.